nismod/open-gira/README.md

 Programme.
 The views expressed here do not necessarily reflect the UK government's official policies.

-This research has also been supported by funding from the World Bank Group, and the UK Natural Environment Research Council (NERC) through the UK Centre for Greening Finance and Investment (CGFI).
+This research has also been supported by funding from: the World Bank Group; the UK Natural Environment Research Council (NERC) through the UK Centre for Greening Finance and Investment (CGFI); and Global Center on Adaptation (GCA).